Division of Eden-Monaro

-The previous member, Mike Kelly resigned due to ill health on 30 April 2020.
-The seat was filled at a by-election on 4 July 2020.

 Geography

+Eden-Monaro currently includes Goulburn Mulwaree Council, Queanbeyan–Palerang Regional Council, Snowy Monaro Regional Council, Bega Valley Shire and part of Eurobodalla Shire, including Narooma, Bodalla and Tuross Head.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 History

 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
 It is named for the town of Eden and the Monaro district of southern New South Wales.